I first came up with the idea of what my website should look like 12 ago. Here is what the first version looked like.

 My wife and I were moving our two children aged 9 and 11, three dogs and a bearded dragon lizard named Spikey in June of 2001.
 We missed our flight because we had to go to a different terminal first with crated animals and we could not find it.

-In addition, my wife was bravely (or foolishly?) smuggling Spikey under her jacket because the paperwork was so complicated.
-When she went through the detectors, they started beeping like crazy.
+In addition, my wife was bravely (or foolishly?) smuggling Spikey under her jacket.
+The damn paperwork was so complicated that she just made an executive decision to take a risk.
+I was scared but I did not dare to question her decision.
+When she went through the detectors, they all of a sudden started beeping like crazy and everybody was looking at us.
 But when she put on her best confused Asian lady face which usually works for her, they just waved her through.
 Those were the days.
 You could still smuggle a lizard onto a plane.
 America was still a free country back then.

 When the lights were turned off on the plane during our night flight from Atlanta, she let Spikey out of her jacket cave and our little dragon was slowly and carefully checking out his fellow passengers, slowly processing this vibrating, dark and noisy human habitat in his lizard brain.